How it Works

-Why the Body in Psychotherapy?
+Why the Body?

-For example, rather than just talking about your desire to be more relaxed, we can give you the experience of relaxation and then extend that feeling outside of sessions.
+Rather than talking about something, we can experience something.
+For example, rather than just talking about your desire to be more relaxed, you can have the experience of being relaxed and then return to it out of session.